nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.md

 * Sending Ether from a client's account to the contract uses the fallback function and such transactions can only consume 2300 gas (http://solidity.readthedocs.io/en/develop/contracts.html#fallback-function)
 * Proxy contracts (Dispatcher) hold storage (not in the contract itself).
 While upgrading storage, values must be the same or equivalent (see below).

-## Approach C

-A more convenient way is to use a proxy contract with an interface where each method redirects to the *target* contract.
-This option is advantageous because the client uses one address most of the time but also has its own methods.

-*Note: If updates to the proxy contract's methods are made, then the client will need to change proxy address also.*

 ## Interaction scheme